cajones93/Project1/README.md

 - ensure the page looks good on mobile devices so that users have a smooth browsing experience.

 ### Wireframes
-Attach wireframes in this section
+Wireframes were created in Balsamiq.

 ### Typography
 I searched for a suitable font pairing on [fontpair.co](https://www.fontpair.co/pairings/oswald-source-sans-pro).
 I liked the look of this font as I think they fit with the spooky theme for the website.
 Source Sans Pro was unavailable on Google Fonts so I went with Source Sans 3 which is very similar.